Search

 The greedy paradigm

-The idea behind greedy algorithms is deceptively simple: at each step, make the choice that looks best right now, and never look back.
+The idea behind greedy algorithms is simple: at each step, make the choice that looks best right now, and never look back.
 No backtracking, no reconsidering.
 You commit to each local decision and hope (or prove) that the sequence of locally optimal choices leads to a globally optimal solution.

 This works when two properties hold: